Special Educational Needs and Disabilities Report (SEND)

 What support and training within the school is available to parents and carers?

 Parents of children with SEND are actively encouraged to make and maintain close home/school links to ensure clarity of communication throughout their child’s time in school.
-Class teachers, link TA’s SENDCo, Deputy Headteacher and our Head teacher are all available to arrange consultations about all aspects of their child’s welfare.
+Class teachers, link TA’s SENCO, Deputy Headteacher and our Head teacher are all available to arrange consultations about all aspects of their child’s welfare.
 Regular parent’s questionnaires and parental feedback is strongly encouraged.

 Children requiring SEND support have additional 1:1 meetings with relevant staff during the process of setting up and reviewing individual needs.
 All teachers have responsibility for ensuring clear and open communication as the key foundation to ensure parents are fully involved in the life if their child in school.

 We are always available to discuss any concerns or answer any questions you have and encourage parents to contact the school at the earliest point to bring concerns forward in order to deal with them as soon as possible.
-Any concern is valid no matter how small they may seem and we wish to support our parents in voicing their worries to avoid anxiety for both parent and child.
-We communicate mainly via face to face meetings and invite parents in for informal consultations as well as formal review meetings.
+Any concern is valid no matter how small they may seem, and we wish to support our parents in voicing their worries to avoid anxiety for both parent and child.
+We communicate mainly via face-to-face meetings and invite parents in for informal consultations as well as formal review meetings.

 Our formal complaints policy has clear information on what parents need to do if they feel their concerns are not being addressed or have unresolved SEND issues which are not being met.
 The policy is on our school website and can also be obtained on request from our office.